Our Story

 Our Home

 Wagtail Retreat is the perfect spot to relax and unwind.
 It is both a working vineyard as well as a haven for wildlife such as hares, geese, deer and of course Wagtail birds.
-As a couple, James and Chloe decided to build the Shepherds Huts so that other people could enjoy the beauty of their home – from the timeless views of the Malvern Hills, to wild swimming in their lake and watching the comings and goings of the local wildlife.
+As a couple, James and Chloe decided to build the cabins so that other people could enjoy the beauty of their home – from the timeless views of the Malvern Hills, to wild swimming in their lake and watching the comings and goings of the local wildlife.

 Hand Crafted